OracularIS/smartrf/docs/Additional_information.md

 ### **What is it?**

-Smart RF PLUS leverages the extra screen space to show additional information that can assist users in making informed decisions.
+Smart RF Plus leverages the extra screen space to show additional information that can assist users in making informed decisions.
 This feature enhances the utility of the app by presenting relevant data alongside the primary functions.

 ### **Types**